katsamatekatapiwa-droid/craig/README.md

 QUESTION 6.1

-I manuanlly checked fornclosing tags ( like</div> and </section> and ensured that all attributes were enclosed in quation marks.
+I manuanlly checked for closing tags ( like</div> and </section> and ensured that all attributes were enclosed in quation marks.

 QUESTION 6.2

-I used indentation to show the nesting of elemnts and included clear id names that matched the content of the sections.
+I used indentation to show the nesting of elements and included clear id names that matched the content of the sections.

 QUESTION 6.3

-I would implement a Responsive Grid using CSS flexbox or Grid to make the images stack vertically on mobile phone, and I would add a "Black Top Button".
+I would implement a Responsive Grid using CSS flexbox or Grid to make the images stack vertically on mobile phone, and I would add a "Back to Top Button".
 Add a <form> element in the contact section with required attributes to allow users to send inquiries directly "Form Validation".

 STUDENT NAME : TAPIWA KATSAMATEKA
 STUDENT ID : 2503822525